Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Control Functions.md

 - `name` - The name of the mouse button listed above.

 ### mousePressed(name:String)
-Gets the mouse buttons that were <ins>currently pressed</ins> on the current frame
+Gets the mouse buttons that were <ins>currently pressed</ins> on the current frame.

 - `name` - The name of the mouse button listed above.

 ### mouseReleased(name:String)
-Gets the mouse buttons that were <ins>recently released</ins> on the current frame
+Gets the mouse buttons that were <ins>recently released</ins> on the current frame.

 - `name` - The name of the mouse button listed above.